Monomial tropical cones for multicriteria optimization: Monomial Tropical Cones

 \begin{remark} We defined monomial tropical cones by giving the $0$th coordinate a special role.
 However, the space $\TTmin^{d+1}$ is symmetric with respect to permuting coordinates, which is why that particular choice of the coordinate is inessential.
 This means that there is a natural notion of an \emph{$i$-monomial \tmi-tropical cone} which generalizes the above.
 Furthermore, since the single inequality in~\eqref{eq:halfspace} is equivalent to the system

 of at most $d$ inequalities, it follows that each tropical cone can be written as the intersection of at most $d+1$ monomial tropical cones, one for each $i \in [d] \cup \{0\}$.
 The $i$-monomial tropical cones are precisely the `$i$th polar cones' in \cite{AllamigeonGaubertKatz:2011}.
-We propose to change the name to stress the connection to commutative algebra; cf.\ Section~\ref{sec:concluding} below. \end{remark}
+We propose a different name to stress the connection to commutative algebra; cf.\ Section~\ref{sec:concluding} below. \end{remark}